PsuAstro528/Spring2019-website-src/content/lessons/week1/how-to-use-aci.md

 <a id="run-tests"></a>
 ### Test your code

-- Make sure you've committed all your changes
+- Make sure you've committed all your changes (including adding any new files)
-- Check that your code passes the tests for each exercise as you go in a separate test notebook like
+- Check that your code passes the tests for each exercise as you go in a separate test notebook like test_myself.ipynb:

 ```julia
 using NBInclude